bollu/bollu.github.io/README.txt

 - **Conjecture:** There is an isomorphism $\mathbb R^3 \simeq H$ as an inner product space for a custom inner product
   $\langle, \rangle$ on $H$.
 - [Reference](https://www.youtube.com/watch?v=Way8FfcMpf0&list=PLPH7f_7ZlzxTi6kS4vCmv4ZKm9u8g5yic&index=27)

-# How to write in biblical style?

-- I'd like to write in the style of the bible!

 # Undefined behaviour is like compactification [TODO]